cchen23/SOC596/final_problem/data/README.md

-Files for COHA data used for problem.
+Files with COHA data used for problem.
+File contents described in problem.